GRUNTZ-ML/JoyDebouncer/README.md

 # JoyDebouncer
 <img width="530" height="571" alt="image" src="https://github.com/user-attachments/assets/91ac7190-dcf0-4414-b116-d9a58dda9cd5" />
+**JoyDebouncer** is a Windows utility designed to fix button chattering (double input) issues—a common problem with older or worn-out game controllers when replacement rubber pads or repair parts are unavailable.

 > **Note from the Creator:**
 > This project was created from the perspective of a **regular user without a computer science background or professional coding experience**, created solely to solve a personal controller issue.
 All code in this project was developed, written, and refined with the help of **AI (Google Gemini)** to achieve the desired features.